Jason2Brownlee/FastGeneticAlgorithm/README.md

 Version 05  | 0.787      | 0.685x       | 6.193x

+* Speedup (c) is the speedup factor of the python version over the ANSI c version.
+* Speedup (v01) is the speedup factor of the Python version over version 01 Python version.
+* A speedup factor below 1 means the implementation is slower, above means it's faster.

 ## Simple Genetic Algorithm

 We will define the "simple genetic algorithm" as follows:

-* Uses a binary string or bitstring representation.
+* Uses a binary string or "bitstring" representation.
 * Uses tournament selection.
 * Uses one-point crossover.
 * Uses point mutation.
 * Solves the one max (sum of bits) problem.
-* Stops when the best solution is found.
+* No early stopping as we pretend we don't know the solution.

 All implementations use the same configuration for direct comparison: